Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 ### Prerequisites

 - Direct HR employees synchronization with Nedap to manage the employees in Nedap
 - A valid Nedap Certificate (Tools4ever need to requests a certificate by Nedap to access the API)
 - Mapping between HR departments to Nedap Clients/Locations for determining the scope for the Nedap Provisioning roles
 - Mapping between HR Teams to Nedap Team/Employee for determining the scope for the Nedap Provisioning roles.
+- Determine the scope types that are required for the role assignments.
+The connector supports default ten scope possibilities.
+The overview can be overwhelming to the customer in the entitlement overview.
+This means that there are ten entitlements created per Nedap Role.
+Please remove the entitlement types which not apply to your needs, by removing the code in the entitlement script.
 - The HelloID DataStorage must be enabled
 - An custom property on the HelloID contract with a combination of the employeeCode and EmploymentCode named: [custom.NedapOnsIdentificationNo]
 Example: